 Here are a few of those key features of Rocket.net hosting that are too tempting.

 1. Enterprise Grade Servers

-Please make a note that, no matter what bells and whistles web hosts offer unless they use word-class servers, all are in vain.
+Please note that, no matter what bells and whistles web hosts offer unless they use good servers, all are in vain.
 Luckily Rocket.Net did not miss that chance.

 2. WordPress Optimized Stack